sinova-dev/cursor-rules/mcp/README.md

 _Happy coding with enhanced AI capabilities! 🚀_

-> **Pro Tip**: Start with Context7 and Sequential Thinking for immediate benefits, then add specialized tools like Browser Tools and Figma integration as your workflow requires them.
+> **Pro Tip**: Start with Context7 and Sequential Thinking for immediate benefits, then add specialized tools like Browser Tools, Figma integration, and Jam for bug analysis as your workflow requires them.
 The key is to integrate these tools gradually into your development process.